-Regular Aman junkies might have just booked another holiday.
+Regular “Amanjunkies” might have just booked another holiday.
 Doronin, 57, did something different.
 In 2014 he bought the 26 properties, founded by Adrian Zecha, for a reported $358 million.
-The sale wasn’t without acrimony, ending up in the High Court in London and generating considerable anxiety among Aman fans, who worried that its new owners might wreck the discretion and beauty of their beloved bolt holes.

-But, five years on, the Aman brand is stronger than ever, with 32 hotels in 21 countries, from the beachside Amankila in Bali to the high-rise Aman Tokyo.
+Five years on, the Aman brand is stronger than ever, with 32 hotels in 21 countries, from the beachside Amankila in Bali to the high-rise Aman Tokyo.
 On November 1 Doronin opened his latest hotel, 28 rooms in a 32-hectare hillside garden in Kyoto, Japan, and there will be four more by the end of 2023: in New York, Mexico, Saudi Arabia and Bangkok.
-His property company is building seven buildings in Miami, one with 52 floors, another “a 58-floor skyscraper”.
+His property company, OKO Group, is building several buildings in Miami, one with 47 floors, another a 57-floor skyscraper.
 The New York Aman, which opens next year, will be the most expensive hotel built in the city, he says.
 “When I say expensive, I really mean it,” says the billionaire when we meet at his understated, Scandi-style office in Mayfair.
 “It’s been really difficult, and cost me a lot, which is probably why no one else builds hotels in New York.”

 The Crown Building, built in 1921 on the corner of 57th Street and Fifth Avenue, is one of the four architectural classics of the New York skyline, alongside the Chrysler Building, the Empire State Building and the Rockefeller Center.
 Said to have cost $560 million in total for floors 4 to 24 and leases, the Aman project includes not only a hotel, but also 20 apartments, costing from $8,000 a square foot.
 Half of the apartments have already been sold, including the 15,000-sq-ft, five-storey penthouse, with its indoor and terrace swimming pools, for a reputed $180 million.